Pierre-Lannoy/wp-decalog/readme.txt

 = Once Activated =

-1. Visit 'Settings > DecaLog' in the left-hand menu of your WP Admin to adjust settings.
+1. Visit 'PerfOps One > Control Center > DecaLog' in the left-hand menu of your WP Admin to adjust settings.
 2. Enjoy!

 == Frequently Asked Questions ==